Paul Elvstrom: Sailing great, 88, dies

 Off the water, Elvstrom pioneered new sailing equipment and was an early advocate of sailing-specific fitness training.

-Recognising the need to sit or "hike" out from his boat for prolonged periods of time, Elvstrom advanced the use of footstraps and trained with straps attached to a bench in his garage.
+Recognizing the need to sit or "hike" out from his boat for prolonged periods of time, Elvstrom advanced the use of footstraps and trained with straps attached to a bench in his garage.

 His self-bailing bailer was an innovation, while he also contributed to a number of books on racing rules and tactics.